 Figure 4.9 (a) shows an example of how two long-distance overseas modes (air and sea transport, as well as combinations of sea and air) can both be optimal solutions, depending on the circumstances.
 By specifying the weight of the shipment and the required speed, the mode choice and the generalized transport cost per kg can be derived easily, if all modes are available.
 100,000 tonnes of crude oil will be transported by ship, a box of diamonds by air.
-There will be no discussion on the mode choice decision in these circumstances, at least in densely populated developed economies, where all the abovementioned modes of transport are present, and the speed requirements of the shipments do not restrict the choice options.
-Figure 4.9(b) shows how lead time uncertainty (which is influenced both by demand uncertainty - here labelled "volatility" - and the amount of safety stocks) affects transport costs, besides value density.
-When taking into account the value of the product and the volatility of demand (in the figure: demand variance σ divided by mean demand μ) we can also visualise the effect of inventory costs via increased safety stocks and the effect of pipeline inventory costs, adding to generalized transport costs/unit (C/u in the figure).
+There will be no discussion on the mode choice decision in these circumstances, at least in densely populated developed economies, where all the above-mentioned modes of transport are present, and the speed requirements of the shipments do not restrict the choice options.
+Figure 4.9(b)

+Figure 4.8 Differences in shipment size and transport charges for different modes of transport shows how lead time uncertainty (which is influenced both by demand uncertainty - here labelled 'volatility' - and the amount of safety stocks) affects transport costs, besides value density.
+When taking into account the value of the product and the volatility of demand (in the figure: demand variance σ divided by mean demand μ) we can also visualize the effect of inventory costs via increased safety stocks and the effect of pipeline inventory costs, adding to generalized transport costs/unit (C/u in the figure).
 When the value density is low, pipeline costs (the inventory costs during transport) will be negligible.
 When the value density becomes larger, the pipeline cost becomes significant.
 We provide an example of this trade-off below for the concrete case of laptop computers.